jstrombe19/helloworld_rust/README.md

 * Rust will not automatically cast an integer value as a float - even if the value is a whole number, it must be entered with the .0 included to avoid compilation failure

 ** VARIABLES IN RUST, BY DEFAULT, ARE IMMUTABLE **

+* in order to make variables mutable, the keyword 'mut' must be appended to its definition as follows: let mut variable = value

+variably constant

+variables defined with 'let' will be immutable unless the 'mut' keyword is included in their declaration; however, there are still constants in Rust

+* constants are absolutely fixed variables - they cannot be changed at any point after their assignment

+* constants' data types must also be explicitly defined